 Moab is a small gateway town nestled in Utah’s eastern desert, not far from Colorado.
 In Moab, you also have access to two of the west’s best national parks, Arches and Canyonlands…great places to visit on a Utah road trip itinerary.

-Nearby Dead Horse State Park also offers some of the most majestic canyon views anywhere and eight miles of hiking trails.
+One of our very favorite places, in fact, was nearby Dead Horse State Park.
+It offers some of the most majestic canyon views anywhere and eight miles of hiking trails.

 Beginners can check out the Klonzo trail system—just 30 miles from downtown Moab—with miles of well-marked looping trails.